NYPL/ami-preservation/docs/pages/metadata/imperfect-technical-metadata-fields.md

 ### MediaInfo and DVD-style ISOs

 For DVD-Video structures, MediaInfo's reported General duration should not be understood as “the total runtime of everything on the disc.”
-Rather, it is better understood as **the retained primary-duration content MediaInfo associates with the parsed DVD structure**.
+Rather, it is better understood as **the retained primary-content duration MediaInfo associates with the parsed DVD structure**.

 In practice, this means the reported duration may align with the main title while excluding shorter supplementary content such as: